How it started

 Series 1: dogs

-Unfortunately, I’m unable to paint smell nor sound.
-From our own observations and from science we know dogs have extraordinary sense of smell and superior hearing ability compared to ours.
+I’m unable to paint smell nor sound and we know from observations and science that dogs have extraordinary sense of smell and superior hearing ability compared to ours.
 There is also some research to suggest dogs have infrared sensors in their noses, but the precise function and purpose of these sensors remain unresolved.
-Because dogs are smaller generally so their eyes than we are point of view place.
+We see things from a higher vantage point because dogs generally are closer to the ground.
+Other visual differences fro our own include binocular overlap, field of view, visual acuity, the ability to function in dim light, flicker fusion, and ability to detect motion.

 Series 2: Cows and Donkeys